LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 ### Building a distribution

-The final thing, now we have a working calculator components is to bundle the source into a single file.
+The final thing, now we have working calculator components, is to bundle the source into a single file.
 This is so it can be consumed in all the browsers that are not yet supporting ES6 modules.

 Using Rollup.js again we bundle the distribution and save it in `index.js`.